Andruw Jones: Personal life

 In July 2001, Jones testified in the federal trial of Steve Kaplan, an Atlanta club owner charged with facilitating prostitution.
-Jones told the Court that he was a regular at the club and that, on one occasion, Kaplan arranged for a limousine to bring him to a hotel where he had sex with a group of people.
-He further testified that he made no payment during the encounter because Kaplan had told him that it was a "party."
+Jones testified that he was a regular at the club and that, on one occasion, Kaplan arranged for a limousine to bring him to a hotel where he had sex with a group of people.
+He further testified that he made no payment during the encounter because Kaplan had told him that it was a party.

 Jones married Nicole Derick.
-They are the parents of one son, Druw, and one daughter, Madison.
-Druw was the top prospect in the 2022 Major League Baseball draft and was selected second overall by the Arizona Diamondbacks.
+They are the parents of one son and one daughter.
+Son Druw was a top prospect in the 2022 MLB draft and was selected second overall by the Arizona Diamondbacks.

-Early on the morning of Christmas Day, 2012, Jones was arrested for battery after police officers responded to a domestic disturbance call between him and his wife Nicole in suburban Atlanta.
+Early on the morning of Christmas, December 25, 2012, Jones was arrested for battery after police officers responded to a domestic disturbance call between him and his wife Nicole in Duluth, Georgia, near Atlanta.
+A police report said Jones allegedly put his hands around her neck and threatened to kill her.
 He was released on $2,400 bond late that morning.
 Nicole Jones filed for divorce in early January 2013.
-His wife later withdrew the action for divorce and the couple attempted to reconcile, though Jones eventually pleaded guilty, paid a fine and was placed on probation.
+His wife later withdrew the action for divorce and the couple attempted to reconcile, though Jones eventually pleaded guilty, paid a fine, and was placed on probation.

+Jones and his wife supported Jaden's Ladder, a nonprofit organization that assists survivors of domestic violence.